UNITYPHILLY - Give naloxone, save a life

 Picture

-There were 2,235 opioid-related overdose deaths in Pennsylvania in 2016.
-Overdose death rates are higher in Pennsylvania than the rest of the United States.
+There were 3,936 opioid-related overdose deaths in Pennsylvania in 2023.
+Overdose death rates are higher in Pennsylvania than the United States.

 Picture